Grooming a Great Dane

-Trust me, dogs are not in pain when you cut their, even if they bleed.
-Yet a dog that's not accustomed to getting its nails fiddled with will make you believe you're killing them.
-Wait and see, neglect nail care and it's going to take you, your wife, and your neighbor to clip your adult Dane's toenails.
+Trust me, dogs are not in pain when you cut their nails too close, even if they bleed.
+Funny though, any dog that's unaccustomed to getting their nails messed with will make you believe you're killing them.
+Wait and see, neglect nail care and it's going to take you, your wife, and your neighbor to hold your adult Dane down so you can clip their nails.

 Foot and paw care is probably the most important aspect of grooming a Great Dane.
 Neglect this department and further problems can develop.
 A Dane with a painful or injured paw will make changes to its posture, gait, and weight distribution.
 This can lead to orthopedic problems or even a ligament injury.